RCG Home Rescue Team

 No Sale.
 No Commission.
 Just Did the Right Thing.

-"Our COVID forbearance was ending and the lender wanted $18K in a lump sum we didn't have.
-I was panicking.
+"Our forbearance was ending and the lender wanted $18K in a lump sum we didn't have.
 RCG helped us understand our options — we ended up selling, paid off everything, and had money left for a rental deposit.
 They made the impossible feel manageable."

 — South Lyon Homeowner